The James Marshall Public Policy Fellowship

 The next anticipated vacancy in this position will be fall, 2015 .

-The goals of SPSSI’s James Marshall Fellowship in Public Policy are to train early career scientists to 1) contribute to the effective use of scientific knowledge about social issues in the formation of public policy; 2) educate the scientific community about how research can contribute to the development of public policy; and 3) establish a more effective liaison between social scientists and various policy-making mechanisms.
+The goals of SPSSI’s James Marshall Fellowship in Public Policy are to train early career scientists to 1) contribute to the effective use of scientific knowledge about social issues in the formation of public policy at the federal level; 2) educate the scientific community about how research can contribute to the development of public policy; and 3) establish a more effective liaison between social scientists and various policy-making mechanisms.

 This position is supported, in part, by an endowment provided to SPSSI by the James Marshall Fund.
-The Fellowship provides support over a one- or a two-year term for a new doctoral-level fellow to work outside the academic setting at the interface of science and policy in Washington DC.
-The Fellow should expect to use social-psychological research to inform the public policy making process while working full-time in a Congressional or Executive branch office.
+The Fellowship provides support for a post-doctoral level fellow to work full-time for one year (September 1 to August 31) in the U.S. Congress in Washington DC.
+The Fellow should expect to use social-psychological research to inform the public policy making process while working full-time in a Congressional office.

 The Marshall Fellow participates in a range of activities involving the application of psychological research to analyze specific social policies and develop science-informed policy.
 The policy focus of the work varies from year to year depending on the fellow’s Congressional placement.
-Collaboration with SPSSI’s policy coordinator, Dalmas Taylor summer intern, and members is typical, as is participation in SPSSI’s Council meetings.
+Collaboration with SPSSI’s policy coordinator, Dalmas Taylor summer intern, and members is typical, as is involvement with the AAAS Congressional Fellowship Program and participation in SPSSI Council meetings.

 The Marshall Fellowship is open to post-doctoral scientists from any discipline relevant to the psychological study of social issues.
 Applicants must hold a PhD or PsyD before the start of the fellowship and be a member of SPSSI.
 Candidates must demonstrate interest or involvement in the application of social science to social issues and policies, have a sound scientific background, and demonstrate sensitivity toward policy issues.
 Candidates should be interested in and knowledgeable about at least one current social issue such as homelessness, violence, adolescent pregnancy, child abuse, etc. Candidates must be able to communicate effectively both orally and in writing.
 Individual initiative and an ability to work cooperatively with others having diverse viewpoints are critical.
 Knowledge of policy processes at the national level, along with placement goals is desirable, but not essential.

-The James Marshall Public Policy Fellowship with the Society for the Psychological Study of Social Issues (SPSSI) will be available for 2014-2015, with an anticipated start date of September 1, 2014.
+The James Marshall Public Policy Fellowship with the Society for the Psychological Study of Social Issues (SPSSI) will be available for 2015-2016, with a start date of September 1, 2015.

-The current stipend is $55,000 per year plus health and vacation benefits.
+The Marshall Fellow is appointed as an independent contractor, paid a stipend of $55,000 per year plus health benefits.

 HOW TO APPLY